christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

-- `easy_install` in the setupstool package is a Python package manager
+- `easy_install` in the setupstool package is a Python package manager.

+    To install `easy_install` manager on Ubuntu:

       sudo apt-get install python-setuptools python-dev build-essential

-    To install the Pandas package :
+    To install a Python package such as Numpy :

-      easy_install pandas
+      easy_install numpy

-- `pip` (and `pip3`) is more recent Python 2 (respectively Python3) package management system.
+- `pip` (and `pip3`) is a more recent Python 2 (respectively Python3) package management system which has become a better alternative to `easy_install` for installing Python packages.
 It is included by default for Python 2 >=2.7.9 or Python 3 >=3.4 , otherwise requires to be installed:

-    - with easy_install:
+    - with `easy_install`:

           easy_install pip

-        To install the Pandas package:

-          pip install numpy

-        The newly installed package can be found:

-          /usr/local/lib/python2.7/dist-packages/numpy

-        To install it the package in the local user directory `~/.local/` :

-          pip install --user numpy

-        In this case, the package can be found

-          /home/christopher/.local/lib/python2.7/site-packages/numpy

-        Note the change from `dist-packages` to `site-packages` in local mode.

    - directly with Python with the script [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to run